NotWoods/tigeroakes.com/content/posts/android-animate-strike-thru/index.md

 Inside the tag, we create `<target>` tags for each path we want to animate.
 The `android:name` field indicates the name of the path to animate, as specified in the VectorDrawables.
 The `android:animator` tag references one of the property animators we created.
 Each animator is matched to its corresponding animation and target.

-## The AnimatedStateListDrawable
+## The Animated​State​List​Drawable

 Now we have two assets that contain all our animation code.
 Now, we create one final asset that references these two.

 Android has a built in concept of “states” for its views, such as `pressed` when a user presses on a view or `checked` when a checkbox is selected.
 The `enabled` state is a nice general-purpose state that we’ll use to represent whether or not the icon should have the line drawn through it.

-The [StateListDrawable](https://developer.android.com/reference/android/graphics/drawable/StateListDrawable.html) is a special drawable type that changes the drawable displayed within depending on the state of its container.
+The [State​List​Drawable](https://developer.android.com/reference/android/graphics/drawable/StateListDrawable.html) is a special drawable type that changes the drawable displayed within depending on the state of its container.
 We can reference our static [VectorDrawables](https://developer.android.com/reference/android/graphics/drawable/VectorDrawable.html) again for the enabled and disabled states.

 ```xml
 <selector xmlns:android="http://schemas.android.com/apk/res/android">